 Add oysters and breading

 What happens in this step?
 Oysters provide a subtle, contrasting flavor that drives the whole thing.
-This is the step where that flavor is established and bound together by the day-old french bread.
+This is the step where that flavor is established and bound together by the day-old French bread.

-Tip: The oysters will release liquid as they cook, so use that to deglaze the pan, if needed.
+Lagniappe Tip: The oysters will release liquid as they cook, so use that to deglaze the pan, if needed.

 Remove the Dutch oven from the heat and cover.
 Let sit for about 10 minutes.